Do you think you are a multi-tasker? Well, it’s time to rethink that!

 Do you also have the habit of reading and listening to some music?
 Or even texting in a meeting?
 These tasks are so mundane that we hardly think that we are multi-tasking.
 But indeed, even these count as multi-tasking.

-Among many of the researches done in neuroscience, one of them tells us that our brain is not functioned to do tasks simultaneously.
-We think that it is possible for our brain to multi-task, when in reality it is just impossible.
+Among many of the researches done in neuroscience, one of them tells us that our brain is not function to do tasks simultaneously.
+We think that it is possible for our brain to multi-task when in reality it is just impossible.
 Although, what our brain does is switch through tasks really quickly.
 So when we are listening to music, and a text pops up and we proceed to reply to it, there is a quick start/stop process that goes on in the brain.

 As quick as it may sound, it is in fact quite inefficient and time-consuming.
 With a start/stop process going on every few seconds, we tend to make more mistakes in which we end up spending more of our energy than required.

 If you still can’t believe it, take this simple test for Multi-Tasking

 - Take a piece of paper and draw horizontal lines on it.

 - Now carry out the following two tasks while having someone time you-